Tuscon Mountain Park - 1.5 miles

 At approximately 20,000 acres, the park is one of the largest natural resource areas owned and managed by a local government in the U.S. The park has approximately 62 miles of non-motorized shared-use trials.
 The park’s trails are open to hikers, equestrians, and mountain bikers, and provide a wide range of outstanding experiences, including technical challenges, and breathtaking views.
 Gates Pass overlook includes interpretive displays and historic structures.
-Picnicking and wildlife viewing opportunities are located throughout the park.
+Picnicking and wildlife viewing opportunities are located throughout the park which also features an archery range and rifle and pistol range.

 Tucson, Arizona is home to the nation's largest cacti.
 The giant saguaro is the universal symbol of the American west.
 These majestic plants, found only in a small portion of the United States, are protected by Saguaro National Park.
 Here you have a chance to see these enormous cacti, silhouetted by the beauty of a magnificent desert sunset.
 The Red Hills Visitor Center is just a hop, skip, and a jump from Casa Tierra.